dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   This is the **second of three** proposals that need to successfully pass for the process to continue.

+  Since this proposal is passed by the SNS DAO.
+When one owns SNS neurons or votes on SNS proposals, one is are part of the SNS DAO.
+It is common for people to vote on both NNS and SNS proposals from within the [NNS Frontend dapp](nns.ic0.app), but they are two separate DAOs.

   :::info
   If this SNS proposal passes, it does **not** guarantee the rest of the steps will complete.
   :::

 - #### Step 8: Anyone in the community submits an NNS proposal to start the decentralization swap.{#SNS-launch-step-startSwap}

-  Once the control of the dapp has been handed over to the SNS, anyone in the community can send a proposal to trigger the decentralization swap.
+  Once the control of the dapp has been handed over to the SNS, anyone in the community can send an NNS proposal to trigger the decentralization swap.
 This proposal defines the conditions for the decentralization swap (e.g. how many ICP tokens should at least and at most be collected).

-  When voting on this proposal, the NNS voters can verify the parameters in the already existing SNS canisters as well as the swap parameters that are set in the proposal.
-  If the proposal is rejected, the SNS launch fails and the dapp is handed back to the developers.

-  If the NNS proposal is adopted, the swap is started after a specified delay.
-  If the NNS proposal is rejected, the SNS launch is aborted and the dapp’s control is handed back to the original developers of the dapp.

 - #### Step 9: NNS DAO accepts or rejects the proposal

   This is the **last of three** proposals that need to successfully pass for the process to continue.

+  When voting on this proposal, the NNS voters can verify the parameters in the already existing SNS canisters as well as the swap parameters that are set in the proposal.

+  * If the NNS proposal is adopted, the swap is started after a specified delay.
+  * If the NNS proposal is rejected, the SNS launch is aborted and the dapp’s control is handed back to the original developers of the dapp.

   :::info
   Once this NNS proposal passes, the rest of the process should complete.